Salient Issue

 Fairtrade utilises a variety of tools to prevent and mitigate1 the risks regarding workers’ rights and the freedom of association at farmer cooperatives and plantations.

-The Fairtrade Standards are one of the tools.
+The Fairtrade Standards are one of these tools.
 Based on ILO conventions and recommendations, the Standards include several requirements on working conditions, which apply to workers employed both directly and indirectly via subcontractors:

 • Tools, facilities and contracts.
 Plantations must offer all workers proper tools, work clothes, clean drinking water, toilets, hand washing facilities, and payslips.
 Written contracts must be offered to all workers employed for more than three months.
 Farmer cooperatives need to guarantee many of the same rights, such as protective clothing, clean water and legally binding contracts for permanent workers.
 Some of the requirements are applicable to farms that hire more than 10 workers for at least one month.

 • Leaves and breaks.
-Plantations also must ensure that overtime is voluntary and restricted to a reasonable amount.
-Sick leave, a minimum of 2 weeks paid annual leave, lunch breaks and legal social security are also required.
+Plantations must ensure that overtime is voluntary and restricted to a reasonable amount.
+Sick leave, a minimum of two weeks paid annual leave, lunch breaks and legal social security are also required.

-• Freedom of association.
+• Freedom of association (FOA).
 Both plantations and farmer cooperatives must respect workers’ freedom of association and collective bargaining in line with ILO Conventions2.
-They must allow each worker to join the workers’ organisation of his/her choosing – without facing any retaliation (see also non-discrimination).
+They must allow each worker to join the workers’ organisation of their choosing – without facing any retaliation (see alsonon-discrimination).

 • Furthermore, there are concrete requirements on wages and gender equity.